espiondev/source2blender/docs/source/TF2-Vanilla.rst

 """"""""""""""""""""""

 .. note::
-    Always get the most recent version of a program or add-on linked here.
+    Always get the most recent version of a program or Add-on linked here.

-| `BSPSource <https://developer.valvesoftware.com/wiki/BSPSource>`_, `Blender Source Tools <https://developer.valvesoftware.com/wiki/Blender_Source_Tools>`_ and `Plumber <https://github.com/lasa01/io_import_vmf/releases>`_ will be used for method 1.
+| `BSPSource <https://developer.valvesoftware.com/wiki/BSPSource>`_, `Blender Source Tools <https://developer.valvesoftware.com/wiki/Blender_Source_Tools>`_, and `Plumber <https://github.com/lasa01/io_import_vmf/releases>`_ will be used for :ref:`map_method1_detailed`.
 The steps to install these will be shown later in the guide as well, you do not have to download directly from here.
 (Plumber was originally called io_import_vmf.
 This new creation is currently in Beta but significantly superior to io_import_vmf and that's why we've linked the page to download that instead.)
 | BSPSource converts ``.BSP`` files (Map format used by many Source games, including TF2) to ``.VMF``. ``.VMF`` files are what will be imported into Blender using the addon called Plumber.
-Plumber can bring the map in, but their page says to install Blender Source Tools so specific other models, and more importantly, props on the maps, can be imported as well.
+Plumber can import the map, but Blender Source Tools needs to be installed so that other models, and more importantly, map props, can be imported as well.

-| To start off, we first need to make sure the map is usable to even import.
+| To start off, we need to make sure the map is even usable in the first place.
 Some maps are compressed beyond readability for BSPSource (Usually newer ones).
-To fix that, you need to Repack it.
+To fix that, you need to repack it.

 .. _fix_compressed_bsp: